 Applicants will apply to the University of Findlay Weekend to PTA to DPT Bridge Program using our online graduate application

-- Evidence of completion of a baccalaureate degree from an accredited institution recognized by the University of Findlay.
+- Evidence of completion of a baccalaureate degree from an accredited institution recognized by the University of Findlay, by September 1 of the year of application.

 - Evidence of having graduated from a CAPTE accredited physical therapist assistant program (transcripts may serve as evidence).